bic-L/MaxFormer/README.md

 ### Implementation

-This repository include all the patch embeding and token mixing strategies listed in our [[Paper]](https://arxiv.org/abs/2505.18608).
-Code for QKFormer with membrane shortcut and SSA-DWC which we did not discuss in detail in the paper can be found in ``mixer_hub.py``.
+This repository includes all the patch embedding and token mixing strategies listed in our [[Paper]](https://arxiv.org/abs/2505.18608).
+Code for token mixing strategies can be found in ``mixer_hub.py``, including SSA-DWC that we did not discuss in detail in the paper.
+Patch embedding strategies can be found in ``embedding_hub.py``.

 #### Requirement: